Rose Durban

 Andrew Button

-Andrew Button Photo(1)Andrew is a qualified Actuary and a member of the Institute and Faculty of Actuaries.
-He has recently semi retired from his role as CEO of an insurance company, after working in the insurance and banking industries for more than 35 years.
-Andrew has lives locally and has 2 adult children and 3 adult step-children.
-He was previously a parent governor at his childrens’ primary school in Brabourne.
-Andrew hopes that he can use the skills and knowledge gained over many years to help to support the Federation.
+I am a qualified Actuary and a member of the Institute and Faculty of Actuaries.
+I am semi-retired from my role as CEO of an insurance company, after working in the insurance and banking industries for more than 35 years.
+I live locally and have 2 adult children and 3 adult step-children.
+I was previously a parent governor at my childrens’ primary school in Brabourne.
+I hope that I can use the skills and knowledge gained over many years to help to support the Federation.

 Jeff Clements